tum-pbs/pbdl-book/overview-equations.md

 and **test** data sets with _some_ different distribution than the training one.
 The latter distinction is important!
 For the test set we want _out of distribution_ (OOD) data to check how well our trained model generalizes.
-Note that this gives a huge range of difficulties: from tiny changes that will certainly work up to completely different inputs that are essentially guaranteed to fail.
-Hence, test data should be generated with care.
+Note that this gives a huge range of possibilities for the test data set: from tiny changes that will certainly work, up to completely different inputs that are essentially guaranteed to fail.
+There's no gold standard, but test data should be generated with care.

 Enough for now - if all the above wasn't totally obvious for you, we very strongly recommend to read chapters 6 to 9 of the [Deep Learning book](https://www.deeplearningbook.org),